Tsirelson's bound and supersymmetric entangled states: Abstract

 \section{Abstract}

+A superqubit, belonging to a $(2|1)$-dimensional super-Hilbert space, constitutes the minimal supersymmetric extension of the conventional qubit.
 In order to see whether superqubits are more nonlocal than ordinary qubits, we construct a class of two-superqubit entangled states as a nonlocal resource in the CHSH game.
 Since super Hilbert space amplitudes are Grassmann numbers, the result depends on how we extract real probabilities and we examine three choices of map: (1) DeWitt (2) Trigonometric (3) Modified Rogers.
 In cases (1) and (2) the winning probability reaches the Tsirelson bound $p_{win}=\cos^2{\pi/8}\simeq0.8536$ of standard quantum mechanics.
 Case (3) crosses Tsirelson's bound with $p_{win}\simeq0.9265$.
 Although all states used in the game involve probabilities lying between 0 and 1, case (3) permits other changes of basis inducing negative transition probabilities.